giga-sec/gigaSec-Tech-Notes/README.md

 ---
+## Quick guide about my Obsidian Vault

+**Note:** If you did not download the `.obsidian` folder, then I recommend not reading this section as this will not be of any use to you.

+1. My vault matches with the theme of the system.

+- If windows is on dark mode, obsidian will be on dark mode
+- If windows is light mode, obsidian will be in light mode

+2. You can manually switch to dark mode or light mode

+- `Ctrl + Shift + D` to Dark mode
+- `Ctrl + Shift + L` to Light mode
+- Or simply press `Ctrl + Shift + P` and type `Dark Mode` or `Light Mode`

+3. All Deleted Files goes to .trash folder which is hidden

+---
 If you found any typo's or grammar mistakes, feel free to roast me in pull requests and I'll make sure to review them.